RAS syndrome: Linguistics

 Although there are many instances in editing where removal of redundancy improves clarity, the pure-logic ideal of zero redundancy is seldom maintained in human languages.
 Bill Bryson says: "Not all repetition is bad.
 It can be used for effect ..., or for clarity, or in deference to idiom.
 'OPEC countries', 'SALT talks' and 'HIV virus' are all technically redundant because the second word is already contained in the preceding abbreviation, but only the ultra-finicky would deplore them.
 Similarly, in 'Wipe that smile off your face' the last two words are tautological—there is no other place a smile could be—but the sentence would not stand without them."

 A limited amount of redundancy can improve the effectiveness of communication, either for the whole readership or at least to offer help to those readers who need it.
 A phonetic example of that principle is the need for spelling alphabets in radiotelephony.
 Some instances of RAS syndrome can be viewed as syntactic examples of the principle.
 The redundancy may help the listener by providing context and decreasing the "alphabet soup quotient" (the cryptic overabundance of abbreviations and acronyms) of the communication.

 Acronyms from foreign languages are often treated as unanalyzed morphemes when they are not translated.
 For example, in French, "le protocole IP" (the Internet Protocol protocol) is often used, and in English "please RSVP" (roughly "please respond please") is very common.
 This occurs for the same linguistic reasons that cause many toponyms to be tautological.
-The tautology is not parsed by the mind in most instances of real-world use (in many cases because the foreign word's meaning is not known anyway; in others simply because the usage is idiomatic).
+The tautology is not parsed by the mind in most instances of real-world use (in many cases because the foreign word's meaning is not known anyway, and in others simply because the usage is idiomatic).